-It was a cold day in December when I first visited Shinjuku, Tokyo’s most vibrant district.
+With so many things to do in Shinjuku, it's easy to see why so many travellers add this vibrant district it to their Tokyo itinerary.
+It was a cold day in December when I first visited Shinjuku.
 Having just arrived in Tokyo a night before, I barely had any time to explore the Japanese capital, hence I had no idea what to expect from this district.
 When I got out of the subway, something incredible happened.
 It was the first time when I got to see Tokyo’s true colours.
 Shinjuku is home to Asia’s biggest entertainment district as well as the world’s busiest train station.
 With so many locals and tourists alike passing through Shinjuku on a daily basis, it’s easy to see why you can spend days exploring this epic neighbourhood.

 Table of Contents